tschm/docs2github/book/docs/latex.md

 This paper is about ...
 ```

-This will create a Headline with a link to your pdf file
+This will create a headline with a link to your pdf file
 on the draft branch.

 ## Use a centralized workflow